by Nathanael "Ellipses" Buckman, Managing Editor

-Whether for creative writing or academic writing, writing in another’s voice presents difficulties in voice representation, character design (both physically and emotionally / psychologically), and a host of other dynamic aspects.
-Creating that authentic feel while maintaining honest character representations (I use character to mean both fictitious persons and persons in real life) introduces that quandary the writer faces, which is why we must maintain a high degree of consciousness.
+Whether for creative writing or academic writing, writing in another’s voice presents difficulties in voice representation, character design (physically and emotionally and psychologically), and a host of other dynamic aspects.
+Creating that authentic feel while maintaining honest character representations (I use character to mean both fictitious persons and persons in real life) introduces that quandary the writer faces.

 Combating tendencies to stereotype is imperative if we are to represent the gamut of life.

-In 2015, actress Viola Davis’ Emmy award acceptance speech spoke to a new consciousness in writing and acting, in redefining what it means to be beautiful, what it means to be a character of color.
+In 2015, Viola Davis won an Emmy award for her acting in the legal drama How to Get Away with Murder.
+Her speech spoke to a new consciousness in writing and acting, in redefining what it means to be beautiful, what it means to be a character of color.
 Davis’s speech spoke of breaking a line—alluding to the racial divide that Harriet Tubman spoke of when she said: “In my mind I see a line, and over that line I see green fields and lovely flowers and beautiful white women with their arms stretched out to me over that line, but I can’t seem to get there no how.
 I can’t seem to get over that line.”

-One of our jobs as writers is to be conscious of the lines weaving through our creations, and if we are honestly representing life, then, these lines are weaving through our society—our cultures as well.
+One of our jobs as writers is to be conscious of the lines weaving through our creations, and if we are honestly representing life, then, these lines are weaving through our society—our cultures—as well.
 We are social critics; we are advocates of positive change.
 We are line-breakers.
-Reform in writing leads to reform of consciousness—to the way in which we engage a diverse cast of characters.
+Reform in writing leads to reform of consciousness—a reform to the way in which we engage a diverse cast of characters.

 “The only thing that separates women of color from everyone else is opportunity,” said Davis.
 I would add that one of the things that separates the underserved, the unprivileged, the en masse from those of the esoteric elite is opportunity.
 This opportunity can be bridged.
 Davis thanked a host of writers who broke that line, who bridged that divide between color and creed.